JCalderan/xebicon2019-spinnaker-handson/part3/README.md

 Blue/Green deployment, also called Red/Black in Spinnaker, is a deployment pattern based on switching traffic between two identical environments running different versions of an application.

-This technique allows to avoid common pitfall associated with deploying a software, such as downtime and the lack of rollback capability.
+This technique allows avoiding common pitfall associated with deploying a software, such as downtime and the lack of rollback capability.

 Blue environment represents the current version of the application served in production.
 In parallel, the green environment is staged running a different version of the application.
 After the green environment is ready and tested, production traffic is redirected from blue to green environment.